Type to search

 14 But Peter, standing up with the eleven, [again not ten, but eleven] lifted up his voice, and said unto them, Ye men of Judaea, and all ye that dwell at Jerusalem, be this known unto you, and hearken to my words: [Emphasis added]

 Who are “the eleven” spoken of here?
-Please notice that Peter is not including himself in this number, but he must be including Matthias because by this time Judas is no longer alive and a decision had already been made about who would replace him.
+Please notice that Peter is not including himself in this number, but he must be including Matthias because by that time Judas is no longer alive and a decision had already been made about who would replace him.
 Otherwise, this would say ten, not eleven.
 Here he speaks of eleven others beside himself.
 Luke, our author of Acts, this great book of church history, is telling us that as far as God is concerned, Matthias WAS the rightful replacement for Judas Iscariot, not the apostle Paul

 So, you may ask, what’s so important about this?
 What difference does it make?
 First, it separates Paul and his ministry from that of the Twelve.
 They were not the same!
 And when I say his ministry, I’m talking primarily about his message.
 Contrary to popular opinion, Peter and Paul didn’t even proclaim the same gospel message for salvation.